 Bodily Injury Liability Coverage: What to Know

-Bodily injury liability is one component of a minimum-coverage insurance policy.
-It covers medical bills and accident-related costs for other drivers, but it doesn’t cover policyholder medical expenses.
+A component of a minimum-coverage insurance policy, bodily injury liability covers medical bills and accident-related costs for other drivers, but not the policyholder.

 Amy Beardsley